-To make sure your customer profiles are accurate and useful, it’s important that you share them with the rest of your team and collect their feedback.
-For instance, you should communicate with sales and marketing, in order to make sure your customer profiles are accurate.
+To make sure your customer profile is accurate and useful, it’s important that you share them with the rest of your team and collect their feedback.
+For instance, you should communicate with sales and marketing, in order to make sure your customer profile is accurate.

 4. Use your customer profiles.

-Now that you’ve created your customer profiles and shared them with the rest of your team, it’s time to put them to use.
+Now that you’ve created your customer profile and shared them with the rest of your team, it’s time to put them to use.

-You should accomplish this goal by outlining a trial period for your customer profiles.
-For instance, your teams could use your customer profiles for a month and regularly assess whether they work.
+You should accomplish this goal by outlining a trial period for your customer profile.
+For instance, your teams could use your customer profile for a month and regularly assess whether they work.

 At the end of the one-month trial period, you should collect feedback from all of your key stakeholders.
-Then you should revise your customer profiles in light of this valuable feedback.
-This process will help to refine and polish your customer profiles, in order to reflect actual use.
+Then you should revise your customer profile in light of this valuable feedback.
+This process will help to refine and polish your customer profile, in order to reflect actual use.

 5. Maintain your customer profiles.

-By now, you’ll have practical customer profiles you can use to guide your sales and marketing activities.
+By now, you’ll have a practical customer profile you can use to guide your sales and marketing activities.

 - Schedule a regular time to revise your customer profiles.